About don Oscar Miro-Quesada

 Some of his other “mainstream” accomplishments include an A.S. degree in Life Sciences from Mitchell College, a B.A. in Psychology with a minor in Comparative Religion from Duke University, as well as an M.A. degree in Humanistic/Transpersonal Psychology from the State University of West Georgia.
 Don Oscar is also Fellow in Ethnopsychology with the Organization of American States (OAS), having completed a two-year OAS post-masters research fellowship fulfilled through the Department of Interdisciplinary Studies at Emory University in Atlanta, Georgia.
 His research in applied ethnopsychology while at Emory, combined with three years of medical anthropology fieldwork among various rural communities in Peru, contributed to the development of a satellite program in public mental health services that conjoined native folk healers within the Peruvian national health care delivery system.
 He has also held many distinguished professional appointments in academia, clinical psychology and holistic medicine that are far too numerous to mention for the purpose of this webpage.

 Don Oscar has been facilitating experiential workshops and apprenticeship series of workshops that integrate millennial and contemporary healing practices and Earth-honoring ceremonial traditions with a focus on the creation of heartfelt sacred communities around the world since 1979.
 He has also been guiding exemplary cross-cultural shamanic apprenticeship expeditions to sacred sites of the world (with special emphasis on Peru and Bolivia) since 1986.
-His widely acclaimed ethnospiritual pilgrimages to ancestral lands are carefully designed to awaken a reverent awareness of Pachamama (“Earth Mother”) as a destined part of our human identity as an Earth-honoring global family.
-Aside from his currently established regional apprenticeship series in the U.S.A. and Europe, he has also been a popular teacher at prestigious international centers of leading-edge education such as Naropa, Shambhala Mountain Center, Interface, New York Open Center, Rowe, Frankfurter-Ring, Omega and Esalen, to name a few.
-His visionary work and unique travel programs have been featured on CNN, Univision, A&E and Discovery channels.
+His widely acclaimed ethnospiritual pilgrimages to ancestral lands are carefully designed to awaken a reverent awareness of Pachamama (“Earth Mother”) as a vital evolutionary dimension to human experience.
+Together with his established Pachakuti Mesa Tradition apprenticeship series in the U.S.A. and Europe, he often is invited to teach at prestigious leading-edge educational centers such as Naropa University, Shambhala Mountain Center, New York Open Center, Rowe, Interface, Frankfurter-Ring, Omega and Esalen.
+He has recently also began offering highly successful online shamanic apprenticeship programs sponsored by Glidewing Productions and The Shift Network.